Applications for the 2022 iteration of Grierson DocLab are now closed

 The scheme seeks young people who are passionate about factual television, from nature documentaries to reality TV; short-form content to feature docs and everything in between.
 We are looking for applicants who have ideas about how they can contribute to the industry, and who can offer fresh perspectives that are not currently reflected on-screen or behind the scenes.

-In addition to the creative team roles (editorial), we welcome applicants from candidates who are strong communicators, who have excellent collaborative skills and are brilliant organisers who can multi-task; all key skills to work in factual production.
-If you don’t know the difference between editorial and production, get up to speed with this careers map, or more useful information can be found on the Royal Television Society website.
+In addition to the creative team roles (editorial), we welcome applicants from candidates who are strong communicators, who have excellent collaborative skills and are brilliant organisers who can multi-task; all key skills to work in factual production management.
+If you don’t know the difference between editorial and production, get up to speed with this careers map, or further useful information can be found on the Royal Television Society website.

 The scheme is open to any UK resident aged 18-25 and aims to help new entrants become job-ready and able to take up opportunities in the factual programme-making industry.
 Therefore, applicants may be in full-time education at the time of applying but must be in their final year of studies to be eligible.
 Applicants will also not be eligible if they have undertaken an industry placement or work experience that lasted more than three months.

+Grierson DocLab is aimed at helping those without connections to the factual TV and documentary industry get their first foothold on the TV career ladder.
 The Trust has an established track record of supporting under-represented groups in the factual TV industry.
-We therefore particularly encourage applications from women; people with a disability; those from BAME backgrounds; people from the LGBTQ+ community; and those from lower socio-economic backgrounds.
+We therefore particularly encourage applications from people from those from lower socio-economic backgrounds, people from ethnic minority backgrounds; disabled people and people from the LGBTQ+ community.
 We also encourage candidates from geographical areas across the UK that do not have many opportunities in the screen industries to apply.
 This is not a definitive list and those applying will have the opportunity to make their case as to how they meet these criteria.
 This is in line with the positive action provision of the Equality Act 2010.

 In return, this prestigious scheme will give successful applicants the support to take that first step towards a rewarding career in factual programme-making.